darwin/plastic/docs/build.md

 Plastic uses cljs-devtools heavily.
 You should enable it in your Atom devtools console. follow [this article](https://github.com/binaryage/cljs-devtools#enable-custom-formatters-in-your-chrome-canary)

 This setting should persist, so next time you kill Atom and launch it again, cljs-devtools should be enabled from the beginning.

+#### running with web workers

+For development it is easier to run all code on main thread.
+That is default behaviour for now.
+In release mode Plastic will be able to utilize multiple threads thanks to web workers.
+You can run Plastic using web workers by following steps below.
+Warning: This is experimental and could be broken from time to time.
+But general idea is to have editor heavy-lifting on worker thread and main thread available for Atom and UI updates only.

+First run Figwheel and wait for it to finish compilation and enter into waiting mode:

+    cd $workspace/plastic/cljs
+    ./script/figwheel.sh main worker

+And in another shell session:

+    cd $workspace/plastic/cljs
+    ./script/atom.sh

 ## happy hacking!